BrandyJSon/HTBWriteups/unix/easy/paper/README.md

 ![](./screenshots/user.png)

-Checking our enviornment we see an interesting variable, ROCKETCHAT_PASSWORD
+Checking our enviornment we see an interesting variable, ROCKETCHAT_PASSWORD.

 ![](./screenshots/recyclopsPasswd.png)